Get Ready-Civil Defence

 In the days and weeks following a disaster, your local neighbourhood will be the ones that you rely on the most, and will also rely on you.
 Do your part to help so that we can help those who can’t help themselves on the day.
-Start with the three steps below to help yourself prepare for an emergency.

 - Brian FM - 100.3

 Key things to remember

 - If you are inside drop, cover and hold.

 - If you are outside move away from buildings, trees, streetlights and power lines, then drop, cover and hold.
 Stay there until the shaking stops.

 - If you feel an earthquake that is either longer than a minute, or strong enough that it is hard to stand up then get to high ground as soon as the shaking stops.
 The earthquake could be the only warning sign of a tsunami.